ejg14/HTAssignment/README.md

 This repository contains an analysis of climate data from Melbourne and Oxford to visualise rainfall patterns in the cities between 1995-2015.

-Descriptions of the data are available in data.
+Descriptions of the data are available in data

 To run this analysis there are two scripts.
 Use combine-data.R to combine the datasets and then make-plot.R to anaylse the data and create a plot to visualise the average rainfall through time.
 Run the scripts using the two commands below: